0x18a6/warmStake/README.md

-# StakeBridge 🥩
+# warmStake 🥩

 Stake.
 Earn.
 Bridge.

 # StakeBridge Platform

-Wormhole Staking Platform is a decentralized application built on Ethereum that allows users to stake their tokens and earn rewards.
+warmStake is a decentralized application built on Ethereum that allows users to stake their tokens and earn rewards.
 The platform uses a unique mechanism to incentivize longer staking periods by offering higher rewards for longer stakes.
 It also supports cross-chain transactions, enabling users to stake and withdraw tokens across different blockchains.

 ## Features